DragonProgrammer/New_GameTracker/README.md

 Old program did not transfer over all the way and say that it was a done almost entirely in Main(), I just started rewriting it from scratch.

-Abamdon once i got a smart phone and relized there were several apps that did about the same thing.
+Abandon once i got a smart phone and relized there were several apps that did about the same thing.
 _________________________________________________________________________________________________________________________________

 Program would of asked for the type of game from the following options: